csc301-fall-2022/team-project-5-frontier-college-m/deliverable-1/planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+We will use Figma to prototype and test the flow of UI (events pages, info sections, smooth animations, and navigation bar) for improving the existing app.
+We use Vue.js to create a frontend framework because some groupmates already know how to use it, and it is easy to learn.
+We ended up choosing to learn Node.js for the backend framework.
+In addition, we implement the database with a version of SQL that we learned in CSC343.
+On the API server, we will integrate with the existing applications: FormAssembly (access and fill out forms), Salesforce (access the community portal through app), WordPress(connect to posting info page, annual reports, and Access to volunteer resources documents).

 #### Q5: What are the user stories that make up the MVP?

  ### User Story 1